Port Barton Itinerary: What to do for 3 Days in Port Barton

-Nearly every backpacker is looking for that perfect beach in Southeast Asia that has yet to be discovered by hoards of tourists.
-In the Philippines, you can still find some undiscovered gems.
-Port Barton on the island of Palawan is one of those places that is just getting the attention it deserves on the backpacker trail.
-In this Port Barton itinerary post, I’m going to highlight some of the things you can do in Port Barton over the course of 3 days.
-I’ll also tell you where to eat, where to stay, and how to get to Port Barton,
+In this Port Barton itinerary post, I’m going to highlight some of the best things you can do in Port Barton in 3 days.
+I’ll also tell you where to eat, where to stay, and how to get to Port Barton.

-I stayed in Port Barton for 8 days in 2020.
+I stayed in Port Barton for 8 days.
 YOU don’t need 8 days, though.
-I’d say a stay of 3 or 4 days is enough.
+A stay of 3 or 4 days is enough.
 This would include 3 days of sightseeing and 1 day of just doing nothing.

-If you’re going on to El Nido from Port Barton, check out this article on a fantastic tour of Sibaltan
+If you’re going on to El Nido from Port Barton, check out my El Nido Travel Guide as well as this fantastic tour of Sibaltan.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website's Disclosure for more info.